vasilakisfil/Introspected-REST/README.md

   * Update a user `PATCH /users/{id}`: Updates a `User` with the specified attributes
   * Delete a user `DELETE /users/{id}`: Updates a `User` with the specified attributes

-_`Users` and `User` are 2 distinct resources which are often, mistankingly, missthought as a single, one, resource_
+_`Users` and `User` are 2 distinct resources which are often, mistankingly, missthought as a single, one, resource.
+The fact that `Users` is an "array", a collection, of `User` objects is because it suits our needs but it's not necessary to be like that._

 As we mentioned, `User` resource has also some associations (or relations/relationships if you prefer).